nazwhale/CV/README.md

 **Logical/Analytical Thinker**

-Logical thinking has always been my strong point - throughout school, I consistently achieved the highest grades in Maths and Sciences.
+Logical thinking has always been my strong point - throughout school, I consistently achieved my highest grades in Maths and Sciences.
 Additionally, I am a keen chess player.

 Later, I learned to critique experimental designs and evaluate academic literature as a fundamental part of my degree in Experimental Psychology.
 In learning to code, the opportunity to flex my logical thinking muscles once again has been hugely enjoyable and rewarding.